 You've applied to UC Berkeley!
 Now what?

 FROM NOV.
 30-DEC.
-31: Questions regarding the University of California application should be handled through: My UC Application
+31: Questions regarding the University of California application should be handled through: My UC Application (link is external)

 In December, UC Berkeley will notify Freshman applicants, via email, that we've received your application.
 Transfer applicants will receive an email in January.
 Here are the next steps you need to take:

 Applicants log into the Berkeley campus application portal here:

 - Where can I get a summary of my online application?

 - How can I confirm that Berkeley received my application?